New Lipchis Way: Chichester to West Wittering and East Head walk

 This is an easy walk along the final section of the New Lipchis Way.
-It starts in the historic cathedral town of Chichester and heads south, inland at first along a quiet canal, then a disused section of canal teaming with wildlife, then via the shoreline of Chichester's tidal harbour to West Wittering's wide sandy beach and East Head - a very pretty sand spit at the harbour entrance.
+It starts in the historic cathedral town of Chichester and heads south, inland at first along a quiet canal, then a disused section of canal teaming with wildlife, then via the shoreline of Chichester's large tidal harbour to West Wittering's wide sandy beach and East Head - a very pretty sand spit at the harbour entrance.
 Return to Chichester is by frequent bus.

-The walk starts by Chichester's station.
+The walk starts by Chichester station.
 North of the station is the Cathedral and pedestrianised historic centre.
 Do take time to wander around it at the start or end of the walk.
 The route heads south (away from the old town), following the Chichester Ship canal.

-After lunch, continue along the patially shaded shoreline (many excellent picnic spots), until you come to West Wittering's very busy wide sandy beach and the highlight of the walk - East Head - a sand dune spit that curls out across the entrance to Chichester Harbour.
+After lunch, continue along the partially shaded shoreline (many excellent picnic spots), until you come to West Wittering's very busy wide sandy beach and the highlight of the walk - East Head - a sand dune spit that curls out across the entrance to Chichester Harbour.

 Trains from London Victoria to Chichester take 1 hour 30 mins.
 2 trains an hour.

-On sunny summer weekend evenings, and daily during school holidays, buses can be busy, or even full, and it can take longer than the usual 20 mins on due to traffic leaving West Wittering beach.
+On sunny summer weekend evenings, and daily during school holidays, buses can be busy, or even full, and it can take longer than the usual 20 mins due to traffic leaving West Wittering beach.

-By Car: There is an expensive car park at West Wittering beach, although you can usually park in the village for free.
+By Car: there is an expensive car park at West Wittering beach, although you can usually park in the village for free.
 Might be easiest to park in Donnington or Hunston villages near the start.